-Target’s profit sinks after it cut prices to clear inventory
+Target takes a hit after heavy discounts to clear inventory

-NEW YORK (AP) — Target reported solid sales for the fiscal second quarter, but profits plunged nearly 90% after the retailer was forced to slash prices to clear unwanted inventories of clothing, home goods and other discretionary items.
+NEW YORK (AP) — Target reported solid sales for the fiscal second quarter but its profit plunged nearly 90% after it was forced to slash prices to clear unwanted inventories of clothing, home goods and electronics.

-In early June, Target warned that it was canceling orders from suppliers and aggressively cutting prices because of a pronounced spending shift by Americans who, as the pandemic eased.
+In early June, Target warned that it was canceling orders from suppliers and aggressively cutting prices because of a pronounced spending shift by Americans.

-Retailers were blindsided by the lightening-fast switch from spending on goods for the home items, like TVs and small kitchen appliances, to dinners out, movies and travel.
+Retailers were blindsided by the lightening-fast switch from spending on goods for the home, like TVs and small kitchen appliances, to dinners out, movies and travel.
 Adding to that shift is surging inflation.
 In the first quarter, Target’s profits tumbled 52% compared to the year-ago period.

 Target reported second-quarter net income of $183 million, or 39 cents per share, for the three month period ended July 30.
+That’s far short of the per-share profit if 79 cents that Wall Street had expected, according to a survey by FactSet.

-That was down from $1.82 billion, or $3.65 per share in the year-ago period.
+It was also down from the $1.82 billion the company earned last year in the same period.

 Revenue rose 3.5% to $26.04 billion.
 Analysts were expecting $26.03 billion, according to FactSet.